Rocketman (film): Events

-The timeline of Elton John and Bernie Taupin's friendship and career is altered to an extent, as the first song they wrote together after they met in 1967 was "Scarecrow", while "Border Song" was not written until 1969.
-John and Taupin also spent two years working as staff songwriters for Dick James, beginning in 1968, and created tracks for artists such as Roger Cook and Lulu, with the first album of the pair's music being 1969's Empty Sky.
-Regarding the affirmation that John and Bernie never had an argument, the liner notes for the 1975 album Captain Fantastic and the Brown Dirt Cowboy features a 12 January 1969 diary entry written by John that reads, "Had row with Bernie."
-In a 2011 interview, Elton could not remember what they had a row about.
+The timeline of John and Taupin's friendship and career is altered to an extent, as the first song they wrote together after they met in 1967 was "Scarecrow", while "Border Song" was not written until 1969.
+John and Taupin also spent two years working as staff songwriters for James, beginning in 1968, and created tracks for artists such as Roger Cook and Lulu, with the first album of the pair's music being 1969's Empty Sky.
+Regarding the claim that John and Taupin never had an argument, the liner notes for the 1975 album Captain Fantastic and the Brown Dirt Cowboy features a 12 January 1969 diary entry written by John that reads, "Had row with Bernie."
+In a 2011 interview, John said he could not remember what they had a row about.

 Dick James was the one who encouraged then-Reggie Dwight to choose a stage name, and on 7 May 1972, he legally changed his name to Elton Hercules John; however, John is shown auditioning for James by playing "Daniel" and "I Guess That's Why They Call It the Blues", but the songs were not written until 1972 and 1983, respectively.

-While Elton John adopted his first name from a Bluesology bandmate (saxophonist Elton Dean), he did not change his last name while glancing at a photo of John Lennon: the last name was inspired by Elton's early mentor and friend, Long John Baldry, who had hired Bluesology as his backup band in 1966.
-Elton John admired Baldry as one of the few people in the music scene who were both openly gay and highly esteemed.
+While John did take his first name after Bluesology bandmate Elton Dean, his surname was actually adopted from his early mentor and friend, Long John Baldry, who had hired Bluesology as his backup band in 1966, and not John Lennon.
+John admired Baldry as one of the few people in the music scene who were both openly gay and highly esteemed.

-Elton is shown to have dated a landlady named Arabella, but he actually dated a secretary named Linda Hannon (née Woodrow) for two years, and was engaged to her in 1969.
-John ended up sinking into a suicidal depression due to stress faced with the prospect of living a domestic life in the suburbs, and attempted to kill himself in his kitchen from inert gas asphyxiation, but failed to do so (leaving the kitchen windows open, and being found by Bernie Taupin).
-Less than a month before the wedding, John suddenly broke off their engagement on the advice of Long John Baldry.
-Elton and Taupin ended up writing the song "Someone Saved My Life Tonight" based on the failed engagement and Baldry's advice.
+John is shown to have dated a landlady named Arabella, but he actually dated a secretary named Linda Hannon (née Woodrow) for two years, and was engaged to her in 1969.
+John ended up sinking into a suicidal depression due to stress faced with the prospect of living a domestic life in the suburbs, and attempted suicide before being found by Bernie Taupin.
+Less than a month before the wedding, John suddenly broke off their engagement on the advice of Baldry.
+The experience inspired Taupin to write the lyrics for the song "Someone Saved My Life Tonight".
 Hannon revealed her disappointment for not being mentioned in the film.